-The Ministry of Transportation of Ontario provides free carpool parking lots near dozens of highway interchanges throughout Ontario.
-They are ideal places to meet up with your pre-arranged carpool partners before entering the highway system.
+Ideal places to meet up with your pre-arranged carpool partners before entering the highway system.
+Where allowed, parking is permitted for a maximum of 120 consecutive hours, unless otherwise indicated by signs.
 Selected lots are also served by public transit.

 Construction includes information about major construction projects on provincially owned roadways.

 Ontario 511 displays information on stations that are part of the Electric Vehicle Chargers Ontario (EVCO) grant program.

 Level 2: 240V.
 Can fully charge a vehicle from 0 per cent charge in about four to six hours.